patrickhill/dev-open/README.md

 date: 2010-10-10
-# Open Folder Script
+# Open Folder in Terminal and Sublime Text

 ## Purpose
-Applescripts open active folder from Finder or Path Finder in Terminal and Sublime Text 2
+Applescript to open active folder from Finder or Path Finder in Terminal and Sublime Text 2

 ## Dependencies
 * For best use, you'll need to use [Quicksilver](http://qsapp.com/) or  another app that can set keyboard shortcuts to run Applescripts.